compeek/pdo-wrapper/README.md

 There are no additional methods for the PDO statement wrappers other than a few used internally.

-See the code documentation for more in-depth details about implementation and usage than what is below.
+See the code documentation for more in-depth details about implementation and usage.

 ### Constructor Parameters